abdirahmanfarah/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+ To begin with .map() creates a new array and for each executes a function through a given array rather than returning a new one.

 2. What is the difference between a function and a method?

+A function is code that is called by name and it is explicitly passed.
+A method is a piece of code that is associated with an object and it's parameters are implicitly passed.

 3. What is closure?

+A closure is a combination of  a function and the environment in which it was declared in.

 4. Describe the four rules of the 'this' keyword.

+A) The default status of the this keyword in JS is the window object.
+B) The second this is called implicit binding meaning whenever a function is called by a preceding dot, the object before that dot is this.
+C) Whenever a constructor function is used, this referers to the specific instance of the object that is created and returned by the constructor function.
+D) Whnever call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+  We need super in an extended class because that is how the child inherits from the parent class.

 ## Project Set up

 Follow these steps to set up and work on your project: